Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

 - The results are as follows:
 > Best parameters: {'solver': 'lbfgs', 'penalty': 'l2', 'max_iter': 400, 'C': 2.592943797404667}, the accuracy of our predictions: 14.74 %

-## Milestone 4: Creating a basic pytorch vision CNN model
+## Milestone 4: Creating a pytorch vision CNN model from scratch

 - After testing with sklearn logistic regression, we use a CNN deep neural network to see our performance on the images we saved in higher pixel dimension (3x155x155).
 Firstly, we split the dataset into features and targets using the generate_features_targets function where we save the encoding of the targets/product categories into numbers to be able to decode the outputs afterward.
 We save the decoder file as image_decoder.pkl along with the feature and target files (pickle file format) as shown below: